Diversity

 This rotating committee, which is chaired by Professor Jessika Trancik and includes members from faculty, postdocs, students, and staff, works in partnership with the IDSS community and IDSS leadership.
 It solicits and welcomes feedback from all community members and works to support a wide range of efforts within IDSS to foster diversity, equity and inclusion, recognizing that real progress will require participation across the unit and in all aspects of our work (research, teaching, and service).
 Working closely with Dr. Alana Anderson, the Assistant Dean for Diversity, Equity, and Inclusion at the Schwarzman College of Computing, the IDSS DEI Committee aims to make progress on implementing specific action items inspired by the MIT Strategic Action Plan.

-The DEI Committee members for 2024 are Jessika Trancik (committee chair), Ari Feinberg (postdoc), Beth Milnes (staff), Edgar Ramirez Sanchez (TPP-student, TPSS’s DE&I Liaison), Erin Walk (SES-student), Fotini Christia (faculty), Grant Ruan (postdoc), and Michelle Carmichael (staff)
+The DEI Committee members for 2024 are Jessika Trancik (committee chair), Ari Feinberg (postdoc), Beth Milnes (staff), Rameen Hayat Malik (TPP-student, TPSS’s DE&I Liaison), Talla Babou (SES-student), Fotini Christia (faculty), Grant Ruan (postdoc), Michelle Carmichael (staff), and Kasey Tenggren (staff).

 Each year, the IDSS DEI Committee prioritizes three areas.
 Currently, these areas are: